john-k-walton/Prologue-Oscillators/README.md

 **The available Platform modulations are:**
 - Shape LFO, built in Logue hardware LFO.
 - Key Tracking.
-- Note Velocity; currently only on XD and Prologue with RC3.
+- EG note Velocity; currently only on XD and Prologue with RC3.
 - Filter EG Envelope; currently only on XD and Prologue with RC4. both thanks to Tsonic's Logue Front Panel project!

 **User Oscillator Built-in Modulations:**